Coming from Queens

 LinkedIn Queens took a decades-old logic puzzle, Star Battle, and shipped its gentlest form to a few million phones: a small coloured grid, one queen per row, column, and region, none touching, auto-marked so you can't even make a mistake.
 It's a brilliant on-ramp.
 It's also, deliberately, the shallow end.

-Full Star Battle keeps the exact same no-touching rule and asks for two stars in every row, column, and region — usually on a bigger board, with no auto-marking.
+Full Star Battle keeps the exact same no-touching rule and asks for two stars in every row, column, and region, usually on a bigger board and with no auto-marking.
 That one change multiplies everything: more stars interacting, longer chains of deduction, and puzzles that stay genuinely hard for twenty minutes instead of two.

 | LinkedIn Queens | Star Battle (Zavija) | |